kubernetes/community/CLA.md

 After authorizing EasyCLA, you will be redirected to a page to identify which type of contributor you are.
 Select the most appropriate option:
-  * Individual Contributor: To sign up as an individual or as an employee of a signed organization.
+  * Individual Contributor: You are contributing as yourself, and not as part of another organization.
-  * Corporate Contributor: To sign as a corporation representative and manage signups from your organization.
+  * Corporate Contributor: You are contributing on behalf of your employer or other organization.

 #### 3. Sign the CLA